turingschool-examples/git-backtracking/README.md

 ### Rolling back committed changes

-All of the above commands work with undoing commited changes as well, only as opposed to passing them HEAD as an argument, you pass the commit hash you want to turn back to.
+All of the above commands work with undoing committed changes as well, only as opposed to passing them HEAD as an argument, you pass the commit hash you want to turn back to.
 Let's take a look at some options for reverting to old commits.

 #### `revert` vs `reset`